lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         [ . . . ]

         [rcs] actionSource bindings:
-        [rcs] [args:[arg1:value1], result:2]
+        [rcs] [args:[arg1:value1], sum:2]
         ```

-        In the last few examples, `ScriptOnResourceScript.groovy` ends with the `GroovyShell` call; and thus, the browser response will contain the result of evaluating the "actionSource" script:
+        In the last few examples, `ScriptOnResourceScript.groovy` ends with a `GroovyShell` call; and thus, the browser response will contain the result of evaluating the "actionSource" script:

         `Browser Network Response`